President / CEO

-Chris is currently the President/CEO of Teleios Collaborative Network which is a collaboration between Four Seasons Compassion for Life, Carolina Caring, Caldwell Hospice & Palliative Care, Mountain Valley Hospice & Palliative Care, and Yancey Hospice & Palliative Care.
-The goal of the collaboration is to harness the best of each hospice and enable the network to better care in each community for the patients and families being served as well as introduce innovations across the membership network and work with payors for new innovative solutions for those dealing with serious or advanced illness.
+Chris Comeaux (KO-mo) is currently the President/CEO of Teleios Collaborative Network which is a collaboration between our Members.
+The goal of the collaboration is to harness the best of each hospice and enable the network to better care in each community for the patients and families being served as well as introduce innovations across the membership network and work with payers for new innovative solutions for those dealing with serious or advanced illness.

 Over the years, Chris has become nationally known as a leader in our country’s hospice and palliative care industry, where he has spent a large portion of his career as President/CEO of Four Seasons in western North Carolina, a 2009 American Hospital Association Circle of Life Award Winner.
 In 2005, the Carolinas Center for Hospice and End of Life Care honored him with the Peter Keese Leadership Award.